 Currently, the wood is private land.
 While it is open access and common land - so the public are allowed to access it - the fact that it is privately owned has various drawbacks.
 By placing the woodland in public ownership we hope to:

-secure public access for generations to come, and provide a facility that individuals and community groups can use for enjoyment, leisure and exercise, enhancing physical and mental health
+preserve and protect the woodland and secure public access for generations to come, and provide a facility that individuals and community groups can use for enjoyment, leisure and exercise, enhancing physical and mental health

 provide opportunities to engage local residents in volunteering and caring for the woodland